dwaan/homebridge-adb/README.md

 ## Prerequisite

-1. Install Homebridge, Homebridge Config UI X (this plugin support web configuration over there), and this plugins
+1. **Install Homebridge**, Homebridge Config UI X (this plugin support web configuration over there), and this plugins
 	```
-	sudo npm install -g --unsafe-perm homebridge homebridge-adb
+	sudo npm install -g --unsafe-perm homebridge homebridge-config-ui-x
+	sudo npm install homebridge-adb
 	```

-2. Install ADB tools inside Homebridge server.
+2. **Install ADB tools inside Homebridge server**.
 Open Homebridge Config UI X in your browser then navigate to terminal or ssh to your homebridge server, and then run this command:
 	* If the homebridge server run inside Ubuntu, use this command:
 		```
 		sudo apt-get install android-tools-adb android-tools-fastboot